 The Veronica Rose, from Erick Castro at San Diego’s Polite Provisions, is as lovely to behold as it is to sip – not to mention to smell, with those heady scents of rose petals and citrus.

-Castro’s recipe calls for Aperol, the sweetest and gentlest of the bitter citrus apéritif.
-You can switch it out with a more bitter option, like Campari, but you’ll probably need to tinker with the syrup proportions to make sure the flavor doesn’t dominate over the rose.
+Castro’s recipe calls for Aperol, the sweetest and gentlest of the Italian citrus aperitivo.
+A more bitter option, like Campari or Gran Classico, has a stronger flavor that would dominate over the rose.

 The original Veronica Rose recipe, as published in Imbibe magazine, just called for “sparkling wine,” probably meaning a sparkling white.
 We’ve also tried it with a dry sparkling rosé and found it just as delicious.